chaos-lord/CryEd/README.md

 # Adding a cry to the library:

 When you have added your new cry, it would be very nice if you submitted it to the library.
 To do this create a fork of the library, commit your new cry(s) to the fork, then submit a pull request containing your changes to the library master for approval.
-Improvments are submitted in the exact same way.
+Improvements are submitted in the exact same way.

 Once ratings have been sorted out, when a cry is added it will be rated from 1 to 5 stars (*'s) representing the percieved quality at emulating the real cry.
 The rating scale is below.